For the Poor

-For the Poor (Finnish: Köyhien Asialla) is a Finnish political party, not situated anywhere on the traditional political map.
+For the Poor (Finnish: Köyhien Asialla) was a Finnish political party, not situated anywhere on the traditional political map.
 It was founded in November 2002.
-The party is one of the smallest in Finland, as it has no seats in either the Parliament of Finland or the European Parliament, and has only ever held one municipal council seat in the city council of Espoo (2008–2012).
+The party was one of the smallest in Finland, as it never had any seats in either the Parliament of Finland or the European Parliament, and only ever held one municipal council seat in the city council of Espoo (2008–2012).

-The party was removed from the official party register in May 2007 because it had gone through two consecutive parliamentary elections without winning a single seat.
+The party was removed from the official party register in May 2007 after going through two consecutive parliamentary elections without winning a single seat.
 The party returned to the register in 2008.
 In the municipal elections in 2008, the party chairperson Terttu Savola was elected to the city council of Espoo.
+The party was de-registered again in 2015.

 The chairperson Terttu Savola gathered the required five thousand supporter cards by herself.
 Before forming a party of her own, Savola was a member of the Christian Democrats, the Finns Party, and Reform Group.

-In its political programs for municipal elections, the party has described itself as being founded on a Christian values.
+In its political programs for municipal elections, the party described itself as being founded on Christian values.
+It was considered Christian socialist and positioned left-of-centre.